-Long-time professional golfer Joe Inman, who has enjoyed success on the PGA and Champions Tours, currently is in his fifth year as head coach of the Georgia State men’s program.
+Long-time professional golfer Joe Inman, who enjoyed success on the PGA and Champions Tours, has spent the last eight years as head coach of the Georgia State men’s program.
 For his contributions to the game, he will be inducted into the GSGA Georgia Golf Hall of Fame later this year.

-In just his first year, Inman took the Panthers to the NCAA Regional, as the Panthers reached the postseason for the 10th time in 12 years.
-Inman led Georgia State to a sixth place finish, just one position shy of qualifying for the NCAA Championship.
+In his first year, Inman took the Panthers to the NCAA Regional in 2009, as the Panthers reached the postseason for the 10th time in 12 years.
+Inman led Georgia State to a sixth-place finish, just one position shy of qualifying for the NCAA Championship.

 Georgia State earned an at-large bid to the NCAA Regional after finishing second at the CAA Championship in a one-hole playoff to VCU.
-Under Inman, three Panthers all-conference mentions, including Tom Sherreard, who earned the CAA Scholar-Athlete of the Year award, and freshman Allen John finished as medalist at the CAA Championship and earned rookie of the year honors.
+Under Inman, three Panthers earned all-conference mentions, including Tom Sherreard, who earned the CAA Scholar-Athlete of the Year award, and freshman Allen John, who finished as a medalist at the CAA Championship and earned rookie-of-the-year honors.

 In his second season, Inman watched as Sherreard earned his third straight CAA Scholar-Athlete of the Year honor and advanced as an individual to the NCAA Regional after earning All-CAA accolades.
 His squad finished the fall with the highest GPA among all GSU male squads.

-Last year, the squad peaked at the right time, finishing second in its final CAA Championship.
-Inman watched as freshman Davin White earned CAA Rookie of the Year honors after another freshman, Damon Stephenson, took low medalist honors at the Wexford Planation Intercollegiate, an event GSU won by six strokes.
+During the 2011-12 season, the squad peaked at the right time, finishing second in its final CAA Championship.
+Inman watched as Davin White earned CAA Rookie-of-the-Year honors after another freshman, Damon Stephenson, took low medalist honors at the Wexford Plantation Intercollegiate, an event GSU won by six strokes.

 He also led the efforts for the highly successful AutoTrader.com Collegiate Classic at Berkeley Hills Country Club.
-The event was a great success as teams raved about the success of the event, causing organizers to expand the field for 2012.
+The event was a great success as teams raved and it now has quickly become one of the top tournaments in the southeast each fall.

-Inman’s career on the PGA Tour saw him play in 329 events, highlighted by a victory in the 1976 Kemper Open.
-He also posted three runner-up finishes and four third-place showings on the PGA Tour, along with 32 top 10 performances and 98 finishes in the top 25.
+Inman’s career on the PGA Tour included playing in 329 events, highlighted by a victory in the 1976 Kemper Open.
+He also posted three runner-up finishes and four third-place showings on the PGA Tour, along with 32 top 10-performances and 98 finishes in the top 25.

 After working as a sales representative for PING from 1989-97, Inman began playing on the Champions Tour in 1998.
 He owns three tournament titles, winning the Pacific Bell Open in 1998 and 1999 and the SBC Open in 2000.
 He also compiled two runner-up finishes, three third-place efforts, 33 top-10 showings and 88 top-25 performances while missing only seven cuts in 276 events on the senior circuit.